karatelabs/karate/karate-robot/README.md

 `highlightDuration` | default `3000` - time to `highlight` in milliseconds `retryCount` | default [normally `3`](https://github.com/intuit/karate#retry-until) - overrides the default [`retry()`](#retry) count, this applies only for finding the `window` *after* a `fork` was executed
 `retryInterval` | default [normally `3000`](https://github.com/intuit/karate#retry-until) - overrides the default [`retry()`](#retry) interval, this applies only for finding the `window` *after* a `fork` was executed
-`autoDelay` | default `0` - time delay added (in milliseconds) after a native action (key press, mouse click), you can set this to a small value e.g. `40` only in case of any issues with keystrokes being too fast, etc
+`autoDelay` | default `0` - time delay added (in milliseconds) after a native action (key press, mouse click), you can set this to a small value e.g. `40` only in case of any issues with OS actions being too fast, etc
 `tessData` | default `tessdata` - the path to a directory where the Tesseract (OCR engine) [data files](#ocr-locators) will be looked for, this is needed only if you use an [OCR Locator](#ocr-locators) or attempt to call [`Element.extract()`](#elementextract).
 Note that the default *value* "`tessdata`" is all lower-case.
 `tessLang` | default `eng` - the default OCR language to use, see [OCR Locator](#ocr-locators)